romkatv/gitstatus/README.md

 To summarize, here's what gitstatusd was doing when the CPU profile was captured:

 1. `__libc_openat64`: Open every directory for which there are files in the index.
 2. `__GI___fxstat`: Check last modification time of the directory.
-Since it's the same, this directory has the same list of untracked files as before, which is empty (the repository is clean).
+Since it's the same as on the last scan, this directory has the same list of untracked files as before, which is empty (the repository is clean).
 3. `__GI___fxstatat`: Check last modification time for every file in the index that belongs to this directory.
 4. `__libc_close`: Close the file descriptor to the directory.